 What do I need to bring with me to the Ceremony?

-You are requested to bring your invitation letter from the Department of Immigration and current Australian photographic identification.
+You are requested to bring your invitation letter from the Department of Home Affairs and current Australian photographic identification.

 For candidates who do not have any form of photographic identification, at least three documents bearing their name, address and signature, for example, bank statements, credit cards or bills.